Solving x: A Deep Dive into the Equation x⁵ = 2³

 Now, we can try to find a number that, when raised to the power of 5, is close to 8.
 Let's try some values:

 Clearly, the solution lies between 1 and 2.
-To find a more precise answer, we can use numerical methods such as iteration or the Newton-Raphson method (explained in detail later).
+Even so, to find a more precise answer, we can use numerical methods such as iteration or the Newton-Raphson method (explained in detail later).
 These methods refine our initial guess until we reach a desired level of accuracy.
 For this particular equation, a calculator or computer software can easily provide a highly accurate solution.

 Method 2: Using Roots and Radicals